ryanapodaca/TaskMasterAWS/app/READMEandSCREENSHOTS/README.md

 for an email address and password.

 Verify - verification is to ensure that the new user actually has the email they say they have.

+12 June 2023

+Today we added analytics on the main page.
+We also added prediction functionality:

+A Speak button will speak the text description of tasks on the task details page.

+A spanish button will convert the text to spanish on the task details page.